-Dealing instructions must be received by the Hong Kong Representative in good order on or before 5.00pm Hong Kong time on any Valuation Day.
-However different distributors may have different dealing cut-off times.
+Dealing instructions must be received by the Registrar and Transfer Agent via the sub-distributors or intermediaries in good order on or before 5.00pm Hong Kong time on any Valuation Day.
+However certain sub-distributors or intermediaries may have different dealing cut-off times that is earlier than this.
+Investors should check with the relevant sub-distributors or intermediaries accordingly.